 How to develop a career progression framework

-TL;DR: Career progression frameworks, also known as career path frameworks or career development frameworks, are a tool for mapping out the skills and qualities employees must have to advance to the next level of seniority.
-They can help business leaders improve engagement, lower bias, and increase efficiency by standardizing a key part of the employee experience.
+TL;DR: Development frameworks are essential tools for employees’ career progression, mapping out the skills and qualities employees must have to advance to the next level of seniority.
+They can also help business leaders improve engagement, reduce unconscious bias, and increase efficiency by standardizing a key part of the employee experience.

-To create an effective career progression framework, first evaluate what you already have in place.
+To create an effective career progression framework, evaluate what career paths you already have in place.
 Then, map out an organized system for employee growth and align this with your existing teams.

 That’s why, in this playbook, we’ll walk you through why you should develop a career progression framework at your company, along with eight steps you can take to implement it successfully.